aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/create-new-pst-file-and-add-subfolders/_index.md

 ### **Add Messages from Directory**

 To add messages from directory, after the file is opened and the reference to a specific folder within the PST file is obtained, retrieve a list of file names from a directory specified by the "path" variable and create an empty MSG list to load each file as a MapiMessage.
-Append each loaded message to the msg_list.
+Append each loaded message to the *msg_list*.
 The code sample below demonstrates the process of adding messages from directory:

 ```python
 import aspose.email as ae